sepesi/skills-github-pages/_posts/2025-10-18-Improving-Scientific-Integrity.md

 This Imprving Scientific Integrity proposal builds directly upon the following concepts and technologies.

 ## 2.1 The scientific method
-The scientific method is a set of core principles and values that guide inquiry.
+The [scientific method](https://en.wikipedia.org/wiki/Scientific_method) is a set of core principles and values that guide inquiry.
 It was slowly refined over millennia through the contributions of multiple civilizations:

-* A foundation based upon logic and empiricism first appeared in Ancient Greece.
+* A foundation based upon logic and [empiricism](https://en.wikipedia.org/wiki/Empiricism) first appeared in Ancient Greece.
-* Systematic experimentation to test a hypothesis was added by medieval Islamic scholars such as Ibn al-Haytham (Alhazen) in the 11th century.
-Other scholars of the era, like Al-Biruni, recognized the need for replication.
+* Systematic experimentation to test a [hypothesis](https://en.wikipedia.org/wiki/Hypothesis) was added by medieval Islamic scholars such as [Ibn al-Haytham](https://en.wikipedia.org/wiki/Ibn_al-Haytham) (Alhazen) in the 11th century.
+Other scholars of the era, like [Al-Biruni](https://en.wikipedia.org/wiki/Al-Biruni), recognized the need for replication.
-* The method was formalized and institutionalized in 17th-century Europe.
-Francis Bacon argued for inductive reasoning and systematic experimentation instead of assuming ancient authorities were correct.
-Contemporaries like Galileo Galilei, Johannes Kepler, and Isaac Newton masterfully combined mathematical theory with precise empirical observation and experimentation, demonstrating the method's immense power.
+* The method was formalized in 17th-century Europe.
+[Francis Bacon](https://en.wikipedia.org/wiki/Francis_Bacon) argued for [inductive reasoning](https://en.wikipedia.org/wiki/Inductive_reasoning) and systematic experimentation instead of assuming ancient authorities were correct.
+Contemporaries like [Galileo Galilei](https://en.wikipedia.org/wiki/Galileo_Galilei), [Johannes Kepler](https://en.wikipedia.org/wiki/Johannes_Kepler), and [Isaac Newton](https://en.wikipedia.org/wiki/Isaac_Newtonv) masterfully combined mathematical theory with empirical observation and experimentation, demonstrating the method's immense power.

 ## 2.2 Bundled payments for erythropoietin